There are two ways to prove you have had the Covid vaccine:

 The vaccination will be administered at a central location for all practices - not by your GP surgery.

-As has been very well publicised, the COVID-19 vaccinations programme is underway commenced last week for those ages 80 and over.
+As has been very well publicised, the COVID-19 vaccinations programme well underway.
 Vaccinations take place at the Brentwood Centre.

 The priority list received from the Department of Health and Social Care is as follows:

 1.) residents in a care home for older adults and their carers

 2.) all those 80 years of age and frontline health and social care workers

 3.) all those 75 years of age and over

 4.) all those 70 years of age and over and clinically vulnerable individuals

 5.) all those 65 years of age and over

 6.) all individuals aged 16 years to 64 years with underlying health conditions which put them at higher risk of serious disease and mortality

 7.) all those 60 years of age and over